Meet our Support Team

 What is your role at the Foundation?
 Professional Development Lead.
 My role usually means delivering professional development sessions to our kitchen garden community all around Australia.
 Currently, I am working with the team to develop our webinars and resources to support educators.

-What is your spirit kitchen or garden tool and why?
+What kitchen or garden tool would you be most like and why?
 I am the whisk!
-I like to bring bubbly-ness and energy to whatever I’m doing, I like working with my hands and I’m not afraid of a bit of hard work.
+I like to bring bubbly-ness and energy to whatever I’m doing.
+I like working with my hands and I’m not afraid of a bit of hard work.

 What is your favourite resource or recipe on the Shared Table?
 I love spending time on the Shared Table, so I think my favourite resource changes all the time!
 Right now, I would say it’s the split broad bean falafel recipe, as I’m really looking forward to experimenting with swapping fresh broad beans for the dried ones this spring.